-Third year and above students should also turn in a research statement draft.
+Post-comprehensive exam students should also turn in a research statement draft.

 If you convened an examination committee within the last six months or there was a change in the composition of your committee, list members' names and departmental affiliations.